 Welcome to Country

-A Welcome to Country is when an Aboriginal Elder or Traditional Custodian of a certain area welcome people to their land before the start of a meeting, event or ceremony.
+A Welcome to Country is when a respected Aboriginal Elder or Traditional Custodian of that area welcome people to their land before the start of a meeting, event or ceremony.
 It is a significant sign of respect toward Australia's First People.

 The Welcome to Country can include a verbal recital together with cultural performances and ceremony.

 An appropriate person - such as a recognised Elder from the local area - conducts this welcome.
 Aboriginal organisations such as Local Aboriginal Land Councils may be contacted to recommend a suitable Elder from the area to conduct a Welcome to Country.

 Fee for service

 As in Western culture, specialised knowledge is not something that is generally given away.

 Aboriginal people have conserved and passed down Aboriginal cultural knowledge to generations for thousands of years.